 Recent changes in state legislation across the United States have made marijuana more socially acceptable.
 However, like alcohol, people can become addicted to marijuana and develop behaviors that make it difficult to stop using.
-The experienced team at 2nd Chance Treatment Center in Phoenix, Glendale, and Gilbert, Arizona, offer treatment for marijuana addiction so you can get back to living a productive and happy life.
+The experienced team at 2nd Chance throughout the greater Phoenix, Arizona area, offer treatment for marijuana addiction so you can get back to living a productive and happy life.
 For help with your marijuana addiction, call the office today or book online.

 Marijuana refers to the dried flower of the Cannabis sativa plant.
 This flower contains various psychoactive chemicals that affect the brain, altering your consciousness and mood.
 The federal government classifies marijuana as a Schedule I drug, similar to heroin or LSD.